jnrushy/mini-deal-pipeline/README.md

 - Python 3.8+
 - MongoDB installed and running
-- Pandas, PyMongo, and other dependencies
+- Pandas, PyMongo, and other dependencies (see requirements.txt)

 ### Installation